How to Cook Acorn Squash (Whole)

 Once cooked allow it to cool before trying to handle it.

-Slice the squash in half and use a spoon to scrape out seeds and strings.
+STEP #3: Slice the squash in half and use a spoon to scrape out seeds and strings.
 This will be SO much easier now that it’s cooked.

-It can be sliced in either way–length-wise or through the middle–depending only on your preference.
+It can be sliced either way–length-wise or through the middle–depending only on your preference.
 I’ve included a photo above to show both ways.
 I think I like through the middle the best personally.

 Drizzle with maple syrup, and sprinkle with salt and cinnamon.
 Serve warm.